dsohk/rancher-devsecops-workshop/docs/part-3.md

 ## Build my second Jenkins Pipeline

-Like the first pipeline, create the `second` pipeline but this time choose `Maven (Kubernetes)` from `try sample Pipeline` pulldown menu.
+1) Similar to your first pipeline, create the `second` pipeline.
+This time choose `Maven (Kubernetes)` from `try sample Pipeline` pulldown menu.

 ![Create Job in Jenkins](./images/part2-step-build-my-second-pipeline-maven-kubernetes.png)

-Click `Build Now` to trigger the second Jenkins pipeline.
+2) Click `Build Now` to trigger the second Jenkins pipeline.

 With our 2nd job, we are building a simple `Maven` container.